 Oh, geez.
 You know, we've now restored I think close to 22 windows on the ground floor.
 They're all leaded glass.
 We, we-- but one of the favorite things that that we've come across as we're scraping everything that--We took everything down to bare wood, and the handwriting of the millworker that would write Schramka on every single, every single jamb was just incredible.
 And that's--It hadn't been seen in like, 93 years since they originally painted it, and now you know, scraping off just the paint, but leaving the wood there, revealed that on every single one of them, and it was kind of this process like where's it gonna be on the window?
 And it's, it's interesting because it's one of those fleeting moments where you see it, and it's this thing of beauty.
 You know.
 Nobody has cursive handwriting like that anymore, and then a couple of days later, you just cover it up with primer and paints, and it's just disappeared history again.

 Stacy Grinsfelder 25:25

 We call it we call cursive code in my house.
 I still have my, you know, aunts and their grandmothers who write in cursive, and my kids are like, "What are they saying?"
 I say, "You have to at least try first, you know.
 If you can't figure out something, I'll tell you, but you have to at least try."
 So Schramka would-- that was the funeral home name.
 Is that right?

 Keith Stachowiak 25:44

 Yes.
 Yes, exactly.
 They're still around.
-They're, they're now a fifth generation funeral service.
-They have a couple locations, but this was their original, and they outgrew it and it had no parking because it's in a dense, old Polish neighborhood.
+They're, they're now a fifth-generation funeral service.
+They have a couple of locations, but this was their original, and they outgrew it and it had no parking because it's in a dense, old Polish neighborhood.
 And so you know, it had its last service, I think around 2001.
 So it's been 20 years without an actual service.